Campanile (restaurant)

 Campanile was a restaurant co-founded by Mark Peel, Nancy Silverton and Manfred Krankl, which earned acclaim during the 23 years it was in business.
 Although its theme was Italian, the restaurant was notable for its California cuisine.
-In 2001, Campanile won the James Beard Foundation award for Outstanding Restaurant.
-Campanile lost its lease and shuttered in 2012.
+Campanile lost its lease and closed in 2012.

 History

-From mid 1989 until 2012, Campanile occupied a landmark building at 624 South La Brea Avenue in Los Angeles, California.
+From mid-1989 until 2012, Campanile occupied a landmark building at 624 South La Brea Avenue in Los Angeles, California.
 Built by Charlie Chaplin in 1929, the neglected building was discovered by Silverton’s mother and bought by her father, then renovated according to the specifications of Campanile’s co-founders.

 Five months before launching Campanile, the founders opened La Brea Bakery as part of the restaurant complex, to provide the quality breads they wanted to serve.
 “Like the bakery before it, the Campanile restaurant was a hit when it opened six months later.
 Silverton and Peel were well known from their stints at Spago and Michael's in Los Angeles.
 The press anticipated the opening.
 Customers waited weeks for a table.
 Annual sales exceeded $2 million right from the start.”

 According to the Los Angeles Times, “Campanile, which opened in 1989, helped to shape the culinary landscape of Los Angeles, influencing so many of today’s chefs (many of whom passed through its kitchen).”

 “The storied restaurant, with its distinctly American approach using top-quality farmer's market ingredients, helped set the tone for Los Angeles dining in the 1990s,” wrote Betty Hallock.
-For more than two decades Peel served as Executive Chef at Campanile, where food critic Jonathan Gold observed that “It is hard to overstate Campanile’s contributions to American cooking,“ and “… Peel is still the most exacting grill chef in the country, a master who plays his smoldering logs the way that Pinchas Zukerman does a Stradivarius.”
+For more than two decades Peel served as executive chef at Campanile, where food critic Jonathan Gold observed that “It is hard to overstate Campanile’s contributions to American cooking,“ and “… Peel is still the most exacting grill chef in the country, a master who plays his smoldering logs the way that Pinchas Zukerman does a Stradivarius.”

 In its November 1997 issue, Los Angeles Magazine said, “Arguably the best restaurant in L.A., Campanile —- home to Nancy Silverton’s La Brea Bakery and local shrine to Mark Peel’s urban-rustic cuisine —- continues to be solid yet innovative, comforting yet startling.
 The cedar-smoked trout with fennel salad; rosemary-charred lamb with artichokes, fava beans and olives; and the sour-cherry brioche are classic selections from a menu that changes daily.”

-La Brea Bakery was sold in 2001 to Aryzta.

-In 2012, Campanile restaurant lost its lease and closed.
+Campanile's wine director, Claudio Blotta, was nominated for a James Beard Foundation award for Outstanding Wine Program in 2000.
+In 2001, Campanile won the James Beard Foundation award for Outstanding Restaurant.

+La Brea Bakery was sold in 2001 to Aryzta, Silverton and Peel separated in 2005, and Silverton left to open Osteria Mozza.
+Peel became distracted following Silverton's departure, collaborating in several other restaurants, competed on the first season of Top Chef Masters, served as a judge on Hell's Kitchen, as Campanile lost its lease and closed in 2012.
+The property is now occupied by Walter Manzke's République.

+Peel died on June 20, 2021.